 This is the big one.
 When rats are able to get into your home, they may stay on your property because you have provided harborage.
 Rats love a nice, warm attic space or the shelter of a crawl space under your home.
 Roof rats are most commonly found in high locations.
 Norway rats tend to stay near the ground.
 Whichever rats you have on your property, they will present issues when they get into your home.
 They can contaminate your food, spread harmful bacteria to surfaces, destroy your belongings, chew holes in building materials, introduce ticks, and so much more.

 There are a few ways to get control of rats but homeowners don't tend to have much success with them.
 It isn't as much the products as it is the training and experience that a qualified rodent control professional brings to the table.

 At Smith's Pest Management, our technicians know how to track down and seal entry points that rats are using to get into your home.
 Once this is done, your technician will deploy field-tested rat control products to address rats that are infesting your property and also monitor for rat activity.
-Ours is the team to call for your rat control needs.
+Ours is the team to call when you need to get rid of rats for good.
 We have a track record for working with customers and achieving great results because we specialize in the control of wildlife pests.
-With Zack Smith the rat guy, and the team at Smith's Pest Management, the rats stop here.
+With Zach Smith the rat guy, and the team at Smith's Pest Management, the rats stop here.
 Reach out to us today and schedule service for your Bay Area home.